quicwg/base-drafts/draft-ietf-quic-recovery.md

-In order to quickly complete the handshake and avoid spurious retransmissions due to handshake alarm timeouts, handshake packets should use a very short ack delay, such as 1ms.
-ACK frames may be sent immediately when the crypto stack indicates all data for that encryption level has been received.
+In order to quickly complete the handshake and avoid spurious retransmissions due to handshake alarm timeouts, handshake packets SHOULD use a very short ack delay, such as 1ms.
+ACK frames MAY be sent immediately when the crypto stack indicates all data for that encryption level has been received.